Trent Zelazny: Writing career

-Zelazny started his publishing career in 1999 with two short stories, "Hope Is an Inanimate Desire" and "Harold Asher and His Vomiting Dogs".
+Zelazny started his writing career in 1999 with two short stories, "Hope Is an Inanimate Desire" and "Harold Asher and His Vomiting Dogs," followed by additional stories through the early 2000s.
 In 2001 he began to publish more frequently.
-In 2002 his story "Lovely Day for Beating an Old Guy" was published in the anthology Random Acts of Weirdness, edited by Brian Knight, which was the first piece to attract attention.
+His story "Lovely Day for Beating an Old Guy," published in the Brian Knight-edited anthology Random Acts of Weirdness (2002), was the first piece to attract attention.
+His 2009 short story "The House of Happy Mayhem" received honorable mention for Ellen Datlow’s “Best Horror of the Year” award.

-Zelazny's professional debut came with the publication of his short story collection The Day the Leash Gave Way and Other Stories (Fantastic Books: Wilder Publications, 2009), featuring 20 previously published stories and four originals.
-On July 28, 2014, Black Curtain Press reissued the book with two additional stories, as well as an introduction by Zelazny.
-Though he had previously sold a novel (Destination Unknown) in 2008, it did not see release until December 2011.
+Zelazny sold a novel (Destination Unknown) in 2008, though it was not released until 2011; his first published book was the short story collection The Day the Leash Gave Way and Other Stories (Fantastic Books: Wilder Publications, 2009).
+The book was reissued by On July 28, 2014, Black Curtain Press in 2014 with two additional stories and an introduction by the author.